harry0816web/NYCU-Intro-to-AI-final-project/README.md

 ## Main Approach
 ### 1. Ingredient Detection

-***Baseline – YOLOv8s Pre-trained Model***
+***Baseline – YOLO-World***

-We chose **YOLOv8s** as our baseline because:
+We chose **YOLOv8x-world** as our baseline.

-1. **Project scale and hardware constraints**
-   As a lightweight model, YOLOv8s is suitable for small to medium-scale projects and can be trained efficiently on limited hardware.

-2. **Practicality and community support**
-   YOLOv8 is widely used in real-world applications and backed by strong community resources, documentation, and pre-trained weights.

-3. **Transfer learning to accelerate training** Ultralytics provides a pre-trained YOLOv8s model on the COCO dataset, allowing us to leverage learned object features and avoid training a model from    scratch.
+**YOLO-World** is a open-vocabulary object detection model.
+We evaluate the performance of our model against the YOLOv8x-world model on the same test set.
+This comparison will quantify the performance gains achieved through our approach.

 ***Our Approach – Fine-tuned YOLOv8s Model***